The following sections describes how the test suite is organized.

 If a feature is unavailable, the test will be skipped.
 For example, if an old version of Libgcrypt is in use, then some decryption tests will be skipped while other tests can still run to completion.

-pytest is a better test framework which has full parallelization support (test-level instead of just suite-level), provides nicer test reports, and allows modular fixtures.
-Ideally the test suite should fully switch to pytest, but in meantime a compatibility layer is provided via the “fixtures” module.
+pytest is a test framework which has full parallelization support (test-level instead of just suite-level), provides nice test reports, and allows modular fixtures.

 A fixture is a function decorated with